gust/data-challenge/README.md

 Taking answer 2 and dividing by answer 1 gives us the the average revenue per customer at n days
     - Hint: you can use the psql function generate_series to create the numbers between 1 and 365

-As an example:
+As an example (not representative of the actual dataset):
-If we have 10 customers who are more than 25 days old (25+ days between their first purchase and today) and 8 of those customers are more than 50 days old, we can calculate the average revenue per customer at 25 days by summing up all the payments made by the 10 customers in their first 25 days (25 days or less between their first purchase and that purchase) and dividing it by 10.
+Assume we have 10 customers.
+2 of these customers' oldest purchase is at most 25 days ago 8 of these customers' oldest purchase is between 26 and 50 days ago All 10 customers have an age of at least 25 days

+If we want to calculate the ARPC at 25 days, we
+1. take all customers with an age of at least 25 days (10 customers)
+2. sum up their purchases that ocurred within their first 25 days as a customer
+3. divide by the number of customers with an age of at least 25 days

+If we want to calculate the ARPC at 50 days, we
+1. take all customers with an age of at least 50 days (8 customers)
-For Average revenue per customer at 50 days we sum up all the purchases made by the 8 customers in their first 50 days and divide by 8.
+2. sum up their purchases that ocurred within their first 50 days as a customer
-Please note: for the average revenue per customer at 50 days, we only include the purchases in the first 50 days of those 8 customers and do not include any of the revenue of the 2 customers who are not at least 50 days old.
+3. divide by the number of customers with an age of at least 50 days

+Note: Notice how the purchases of the 2 customers with an age of 25 days are not included in the calcuation of ARPC at 50 days.

 The output should be in the form: